Core java tutorial for beginners

 The life cycle of an applet is as shown in the figure below:

 init(): The init() method is the first method to execute when the applet is executed.
+It starts the execution of an applet.
 Variable declaration and initialization operations are performed in this method.
+Syntax of init() method is shown below:

 destroy(): The destroy() method executes when the applet window is closed or when the tab containing the webpage is closed. stop() method executes just before when destroy() method is invoked.
-The destroy() method removes the applet object from memory.
+This removes the applet object from memory.
+Syntax of destroy() method is shown below:

 paint(): The paint() method is used to redraw the output on the applet display area.
-The paint() method executes after the execution of start() method and whenever the applet or browser is resized.
+This method executes after the execution of start() method and whenever the applet or browser is resized.
+The paint() method by far acts as main method in an applet.
+Syntax of paint() method is shown below:

 The method execution sequence when an applet is executed is: